Cesar525/canvas_game/WORKING TREE.md

 10) connect javaScript with MySQL.
 11) set the game multiplayer setting.

 ///Currently doing wiht guns.

 control system for shotting.
-1) shotting can only be done by pressing "S" button. if the button is left pressed the it will contitnue shotting but with an interval set. every bullet has an interval time to shot.
+BUGS
+1) shotting need to have an interval when the button is pressed the button is not functional until
+2) monsters arent Dropping Power ups propertly.